CHINA - HIST 4007/5007

 Immerse yourself in experiential learning - Spend the summer in Rome with ACCENT and ETSU.
 Explore Italian monuments, churches, museums and galleries, as Rome becomes an extension of your classroom while you are studying art and architecture of the city.

-For more information please contact Mr. Ross or visit www.etsurome.com ( Brochure)
+For more information, please contact Kevin Varney or visit www.etsurome.com

-POLAND & CZECH REPUBLIC - Politics, Culture, and Society in Central East Europe - PSCI4007. ( Brochure)
+POLAND and the CZECH REPUBLIC - PSCI 4194/5194 - Politics, History, and Culture in Central East Europe